What is Culturally Responsive Mathematics Teaching (CRMT)?

 How do we include CRMT into Teaching?

-Culturally Responsive Mathematics Teaching (CRMT) is a combination of Pedagogical Content Knowledge (PCK) and Culturally Responsive Pedagogy (CRP), which focuses on how to teach mathematics while also promoting equity amongst different learners.
+Culturally Responsive Mathematics Teaching (CRMT) is a combination of Pedagogical Content Knowledge (PCK) and Culturally Responsive Pedagogy (CRP), which focuses on how to teach mathematics while also promoting equity among different learners.
 CRMT works to create a more cohesive understanding of teaching mathematics.

 1. Teaching Mathematics by attending to students’ funds of knowledge